-Brian Laundrie manhunt: Florida Gov. Ron DeSantis says he hopes fugitive 'is apprehended' if found guilty
+Brian Laundrie manhunt: Gov. Ron DeSantis wants fugitive 'brought to justice' if found guilty

 DeSantis took questions after a press conference in North Port, Florida, on Friday